yogami/AIVoiceTranslator/README.md

 - For database storage, ensure `DATABASE_URL` is set in `.env` (for development) and `.env.test` (for testing).
 - Test scripts automatically configure the environment - no manual setup needed beyond the `.env` files.

+**Important:** All environment variables must be set explicitly in `.env`, `.env.test`, and `.env.example`.
+No defaults or localhost values are allowed.
+See the `.env.example` file for required variables.

 ### 3. Running the Application

    ```bash